lrobl/gophercises/quiz/readme.md

 ## TODO
 Things to add to my implmentation to clean it up
 - [ ] Add a string to the display of the question: "Problem #i: 5+5 " for example
-- [ ] Parse the entire csv file right away into a 2D slice `[][]string` The file will always be small so this is acceptable
 - [ ] Only give the results string at the end
-- [ ] trim the answer csv given in the csv file
 - [ ] add a timer using the `time.NewTimer(duration)` function.
 This will create a channel that it will write to when time it up.
 Use a select statement to wait for a response over multiple channels.
 2 go routines, 1 is the asking the question, the other is the timer

 ## Exercise details